LMHT/LMHT.github.io/contributing.md

 ## Ways to Contribute

-There are several ways to contribute to LMHT depending on your level of github experience and what you want to accomplish:
+There are several ways to contribute to LMHT depending on your level of GitHub experience and what you want to accomplish:

 * [Submit an Issue](#submit-an-issue)
 * [Request a Feature](#request-a-feature)